WhatsApp Pricing Explained: How Much Does It Cost?

 If the user taps the ad and you reply within 24 hours:

-This is very powerful for lead generation and remarketing.
+This is very powerful for lead generation and marketing.

 For more on Click-to-WhatsApp ads, see: